exitus1/Video-Scripts/node.md

 Navigate to your downloads folder.
 Double click the installer, execute the installer in Terminal

-It will take a short while (5mins) to download and setup all the files.A folder called ./decred has now been placed in your home directory.
+It will take a few minutes to download and setup all the files.A folder called ./decred has now been placed in your home directory.

 It may ask you to input a password for a new wallet.
 We won’t be using this as a wallet so you can go through quickly.